di/bump/README.rst

     --pre TEXT      Set the pre-release identifier
     --local TEXT    Set the local version segment --canonicalize  Canonicalize the new version
-    --help          Show this message and exit.
+    --pypi          Get latest information about version from pypi.org --help          Show this message and exit.

 The `--reset` option should be used alongside with minor or major bump.